-Students taking Honors courses (HON 1010, 1020, 2000, 2010, 2020, 3010, 4010) and IDS 2100 have the option of receiving academic credit in these courses in the form of a traditional (A to F) letter grade or under the current non-traditional letter grade options.
-Credit in the form of a letter grade will factor into the student's Methodist GPA.
-Credit received on a pass/fail basis will be excluded from the GPA and receives no quality points.
-In order to enroll in one of the above mentioned courses and receive credit in the form of a letter grade, the student must complete a letter grade form in the Office of the Registrar no later than the last day of the drop/add period for the semester in which the course is to be taken.
+Students taking Honors courses (HON 1010, 1020, 2000, 2010, 2020, 3010, 4010) and IDS 2100 have the option of receiving academic credits in these courses in the form of a traditional (A to F) letter grade or under the current non-traditional letter grade options.
+In order to enroll in one of the above-mentioned courses and receive credits in the form of a letter grade, the student must complete a letter grade form in the Office of the Registrar no later than the last day of the drop/add period for the semester in which the course is to be taken.
 The decision to receive a traditional grade is irrevocable after drop/add ends.